banma1234/chocoTheJailed/README.md

-# Getting Started with Create React App
+# Choco the Jailed Project / master branch

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+'master' is default branch of project 'Choco the Jailed'

-## Available Scripts
+## D-day of project

-In the project directory, you can run:
+you must build the project until our end of vacation

 ### `npm start`